European Union: The new Corporate Sustainability Due Diligence Directive — what does it mean for companies?

 • The company generated, individually or on a consolidated basis as the ultimate parent company of a group, a net worldwide turnover of more than EUR 80 million.

-Group 3a Companies with a franchising or licensing business model, i.e., companies that entered into – or are the ultimate parent company of a group that entered into – franchising/licensing agreements (ensuring a common identity and business concept) in the EU, and provided that, in the financial year preceding the last financial year:
+Group 3a — Companies with a franchising or licensing business model, i.e., companies that entered into — or are the ultimate parent company of a group that entered into — franchising/licensing agreements (ensuring a common identity and business concept) in the EU and that in the financial year preceding the last satisfied the following conditions:

 • The company generated, individually or on a consolidated basis as the ultimate parent company of a group, a net turnover in the EU of more than EUR 80 million.

-2. What are the obligations imposed by the CS3D?
+2. What are the obligations imposed by the CSDDD?

 2.1.
 Due diligence

-Under the CS3D, in-scope companies are required to adopt and implement effective due diligence policies for identifying, preventing, mitigating, and bringing to an end potential and actual so-called "adverse impacts" on human rights and environmental matters in these companies' own operations, the operations of their subsidiaries, and certain operations of their business partners.
+Under the CSDDD, in-scope companies are required to adopt and implement effective due diligence policies for identifying, preventing, mitigating and bringing to an end potential and actual adverse impacts on human rights and environmental matters in these companies' own operations, the operations of their subsidiaries and certain operations of their business partners.

-These "adverse impacts" are defined by reference to international treaties ratified by Member States.
+"Adverse impacts" are defined by reference to international treaties ratified by member states.

-• Adverse environmental impacts include impacts resulting from, for example, pollution, deforestation, excessive water consumption, or damage to ecosystems.
+• Adverse environmental impacts include, for example, impacts resulting from pollution, deforestation, excessive water consumption or damage to ecosystems.

-• Adverse human rights impacts are defined as impacts resulting from either (i) a breach of enumerated human rights in several listed international instruments, or (ii) an abuse of a human right not listed under a number of conditions meant to ensure legal certainty.
-Typical examples include child labour, slavery, and labour exploitation.
+• Adverse human rights impacts are defined as impacts resulting from either (i) a breach of enumerated human rights in several listed international instruments or (ii) an abuse of a human right not listed under a number of conditions meant to ensure legal certainty.
+Typical examples include child labor, slavery and labor exploitation.

-The interpretation of what will constitute an adverse impact, including the interpretation of the relevant international treaties, will clearly be one of the most sensitive legal issues of the CS3D, as this will determine the type of situation that companies are required to identify, prevent, mitigate, and bring to an end.
+The interpretation of what will constitute an adverse impact, including the interpretation of the relevant international treaties, will clearly be one of the most sensitive legal issues of the CSDDD, as this will determine the type of situation that companies are required to identify, prevent, mitigate and bring to an end.

 The policies to be adopted and implemented will have to go beyond the traditional scope of responsibility of companies.
-In addition to their own operations and operations of companies they control, these policies will have to cover impacts that arise, or could arise, also from the following:
+In addition to their own operations and the operations of companies they control, these policies will have to cover impacts that also arise, or could also arise, from the following:

-• The operations of direct and indirect business partners of the company, i.e., those partners with whom the company has:
+• The operations of direct and indirect business partners of the company, i.e., partners with whom the company has the following relationship:

-• No commercial agreement, but that still carries out business operations related to the company's operations, products, or services of the company
+• No commercial agreement, but that still carries out business operations related to the company's operations, products or services

-• relating to the following parts of the value chain:
+• In relation to the following parts of the value chain:

-• Some of the downstream value chain, the distribution, transport, and storage of a product, where the business partners carry out those activities for the company or on behalf of the company, excluding the distribution, transport and storage of products subject to export control (e.g., weapons).
+• Some of the downstream value chain, i.e., the distribution, transport and storage of a product, where the business partners carry out those activities for the company or on behalf of the company, excluding the distribution, transport and storage of products subject to export control (e.g., weapons)

 For identified (potential or actual) adverse impacts, the due diligence obligation includes the following aspects:

-• Identifying and assessing actual or potential adverse impacts and, where necessary, prioritizing potential and actual adverse impacts
+• Identifying and assessing actual or potential adverse impacts and, where necessary, prioritising potential and actual adverse impacts.

-• Preventing and mitigating potential adverse impacts, as well as bringing actual adverse impacts to an end, and minimizing their extent
+• Preventing and mitigating potential adverse impacts, as well as bringing actual adverse impacts to an end and minimising their extent.

 2.2.
 Climate change mitigation

-Companies covered by the CS3D will be required to "adopt and put into effect a transition plan for climate change mitigation" ("Climate Plan"), which must have specific features:
+Companies covered by the CSDDD will be required to "adopt and put into effect a transition plan for climate change mitigation" ("Climate Transition Plan"), which must have specific features:

-Climate targets Decarbonisation levers Transition funding Leadership accountability
+Climate targets Decarbonization levers Transition funding Leadership accountability

-Time-bound climate change targets every five years from 2030 to 2050, including where appropriate absolute emission reduction targets for scope 1, 2 and scope 3 GHG emissions for each significant category.
-A description of identified decarbonisation levers and key actions planned, including, where appropriate, changes to the company's products or services and its adoption of new technologies.
-An explanation and quantification of the investments and funding supporting the implementation of the transition plan.
-A description of the role of the administrative, management and supervisory bodies of the company with regard to the transition plan.
+Time-bound climate change targets every five years from 2030 to 2050, including, where appropriate, absolute emission reduction targets for Scope 1, Scope 2 and Scope 3 GHG emissions for each significant category A description of identified decarbonization levers and key actions planned, including, where appropriate, changes to the company's products or services and its adoption of new technologies An explanation and quantification of the investments and funding supporting the implementation of the transition plan A description of the role of the administrative, management and supervisory bodies of the company with regard to the transition plan

-• The Climate Plan must be updated every 12 months and must provide details of the progress made by the company towards achieving its targets.
+• The Climate Transition Plan must be updated every 12 months and must provide details of the progress made by the company toward achieving its targets.

-The European Commission is required to publish practical guidelines on this Climate Plan within 36 months of the entry into force of the CS3D.
+The European Commission is required to publish practical guidelines on this Climate Transition Plan within 36 months of the entry into force of the CSDDD.

-Companies that report a transition plan fully in accordance with the sustainability reporting standards adopted under the CSRD are automatically deemed to have complied with the obligation to adopt such a Climate Plan.
-The CS3D's climate-related obligation is thus directly linked to the CSRD.
-However, the CS3D goes significantly beyond mere disclosure by requiring companies to: (i) adopt a detailed Climate Plan, and (ii) actually implement the Climate Plan on a best-efforts basis.
+Companies that report a transition plan fully in accordance with the sustainability reporting standards adopted under the CSRD are automatically deemed to have complied with the obligation to adopt such a Climate Transition Plan.
+The CSDDD's climate-related obligation is thus directly linked to the CSRD.
+However, the CSDDD goes significantly beyond mere disclosure by requiring companies to: (i) adopt a detailed Climate Transition Plan; and (ii) actually implement the Climate Transition Plan on a best-efforts basis.

-The CS3D obliges Member States to adopt rules on penalties for violations of national provisions transposing the CS3D and to take all measures necessary to ensure that these are implemented.
-Penalties provided must be effective, proportionate, and dissuasive, and must at least include pecuniary penalties and 'naming and shaming' measures.
+The CSDDD obliges member states to adopt rules on penalties for violations of national provisions transposing the CSDDD and to take all measures necessary to ensure that these are implemented.
+Penalties provided must be effective, proportionate and dissuasive and must at least include pecuniary penalties and "naming and shaming" measures.

-The civil liability of a company will be engaged where it intentionally or negligently violates some of the CS3D obligations outlined in Section 2, where the violated obligation was aimed at protecting natural or legal persons and the violation has caused damage to such a person.
+The civil liability of a company will be engaged where it intentionally or negligently violates some of the CSDDD obligations outlined in Section 2, where the violated obligation was aimed at protecting natural or legal persons and the violation has caused damage to such a person.
 Damage must be fully compensated under national law but must not be overcompensated (e.g., by means of punitive damages).
-A company cannot be held liable if the damage was only caused by one of its business partners, however, when the damage was caused jointly by the company and its subsidiary, direct or indirect business partners, they shall be liable jointly and severally.
+A company cannot be held liable if the damage was only caused by one of its business partners; however, when the damage was caused jointly by the company and its subsidiary or direct or indirect business partners, they shall be liable jointly and severally.

-The CS3D also provides obligations for Member States to ensure that there exists national legal recourse to damages, including with respect to standing, injunctive relief, and the beginning and duration of the limitation period for bringing damages claims (at least 5 years), as well as with respect to the discovery of evidence and for the preservation of evidence.
-Member States remain free to adopt more stringent national provisions.
+The CSDDD also provides obligations for member states to ensure that there exists national legal recourse to damages, including with respect to standing, injunctive relief and the beginning and duration of the limitation period for bringing damages claims (at least five years), as well as with respect to the discovery of evidence and for the preservation of evidence.
+Member states remain free to adopt more stringent national provisions.

 4. When do these rules start applying to which companies?

-• Three years after the entry into force of the CS3D, likely in 2027, to:
+• Three years after the entry into force of the CSDDD, likely in 2027:

-• EU companies that fall within Groups 1 or 2 and had more than 5000 employees on average and generated a net worldwide turnover of more than EUR 1500 million in the last financial year preceding the three-year anniversary of the entry into force of the CS3D
+• EU companies that fall within Groups 1 or 2 and had more than 5,000 employees on average and generated a net worldwide turnover of more than EUR 1,500 million in the last financial year preceding the three-year anniversary of the entry into force of the CSDDD

-• Non-EU companies that fall within Groups 1a or 2a and generated a net turnover of more than EUR 1500 million in the EU in the financial year preceding the last financial year preceding the three-year anniversary of the entry into force of the CS3D
+• Non-EU companies that fall within Groups 1a or 2a and generated a net turnover of more than EUR 1,500 million in the EU in the financial year before the last financial year preceding the three-year anniversary of the entry into force of the CSDDD

-• Four years after the entry into force of the CS3D, likely in 2028, to:
+• Four years after the entry into force of the CSDDD, likely in 2028:

-• EU companies that fall within Groups 1 or 2 and had more than 3000 employees on average and generated a net worldwide turnover of more than EUR 900 million in the last financial year preceding the four-year anniversary of the entry into force of the CS3D
+• EU companies that fall within Groups 1 or 2 and had more than 3,000 employees on average and generated a net worldwide turnover of more than EUR 900 million in the last financial year preceding the four-year anniversary of the entry into force of the CSDDD

-• Non-EU companies that fall within Groups 1a or 2a and generated a net turnover of more than EUR 900 million in the EU in the financial year preceding the last financial year preceding the four-year anniversary of the entry into force of the CS3D
+• Non-EU companies that fall within Groups 1a or 2a and generated a net turnover of more than EUR 900 million in the EU in the financial year before the last financial year preceding the four-year anniversary of the entry into force of the CSDDD

-• Five years after the entry into force of the CS3D, likely in 2029, to all other EU and non-EU companies covered by the CS3D.
+• Five years after the entry into force of the CSDDD, likely in 2029: All other EU and non-EU companies covered by the CSDDD

-3 This article is based on the provisional agreement reached December 2023 and amendments thereof by the Belgian Presidency of the Council of the European Union following the vote of 28 February by the COREPER when not enough Member States supported the text of the provisional agreement reached in December.
+3 This article is based on the provisional agreement reached in December 2023 and amendments to it that were introduced by the Belgian Presidency of the Council of the European Union, following the vote of 28 February by COREPER when not enough member states supported the text of the provisional agreement reached in December.

 Copyright © 2024 Baker & McKenzie.
 All rights reserved.
 Ownership: This documentation and content (Content) is a proprietary resource owned exclusively by Baker McKenzie (meaning Baker & McKenzie International and its member firms).
 The Content is protected under international copyright conventions.
 Use of this Content does not of itself create a contractual relationship, nor any attorney/client relationship, between Baker McKenzie and any person.
 Non-reliance and exclusion: All Content is for informational purposes only and may not reflect the most current legal and regulatory developments.
 All summaries of the laws, regulations and practice are subject to change.
 The Content is not offered as legal or professional advice for any specific matter.
 It is not intended to be a substitute for reference to (and compliance with) the detailed provisions of applicable laws, rules, regulations or forms.
 Legal advice should always be sought before taking any action or refraining from taking any action based on any Content.
 Baker McKenzie and the editors and the contributing authors do not guarantee the accuracy of the Content and expressly disclaim any and all liability to any person in respect of the consequences of anything done or permitted to be done or omitted to be done wholly or partly in reliance upon the whole or any part of the Content.
 The Content may contain links to external websites and external websites may link to the Content.
 Baker McKenzie is not responsible for the content or operation of any such external sites and disclaims all liability, howsoever occurring, in respect of the content or operation of any such external websites.
 Attorney Advertising: This Content may qualify as “Attorney Advertising” requiring notice in some jurisdictions.
 To the extent that this Content may qualify as Attorney Advertising, PRIOR RESULTS DO NOT GUARANTEE A SIMILAR OUTCOME.
 Reproduction: Reproduction of reasonable portions of the Content is permitted provided that (i) such reproductions are made available free of charge and for non-commercial purposes, (ii) such reproductions are properly attributed to Baker McKenzie, (iii) the portion of the Content being reproduced is not altered or made available in a manner that modifies the Content or presents the Content being reproduced in a false light and (iv) notice is made to the disclaimers included on the Content.
 The permission to re-copy does not allow for incorporation of any substantial portion of the Content in any work or publication, whether in hard copy, electronic or any other form or for commercial purposes.